| |

 Note: PPP is a Democratic polling organization.

-government sometimes plans and executes mass shootings or terrorist events, and then makes it
+government sometimes plans and executes mass shootings or terrorist events, and

 look like those activities were carried out by others, or not?